Space4444/Stm32Generator/README.md

 duty cycle and phase shift between channels.
 Frequency ranges from less than 1 Hz up to 36 MHz.

 It provides automatic synchronization between channels.
-If you change the period of the 1-st channel, then periods of other channels will automatically change to the nearest values that divide period of the 1-st channel.
+If you change the period of the 1-st channel, then periods of other channels will automatically change to the nearest values that divide or are divisible by the period of the 1-st channel.
 But if you don't need synchronization, you can just change frequency of 2-nd or 3-rd channel and it will not affect other channels.

 Also it memorizes it's configuration and loads it on restart.